My goal the past many years has been to increase our homegrown food so that we no longer have to buy any produce from the grocery store.

 - Establishing herbs: Calendula, Echinacea, feverfew, arnica, plus all the culinary herbs will be planted.
 I plan on having a very large herbal garden, designed and grown with some edible landscaping to make it pretty.

 - Companion Planting: The edible landscaping at the front of the house will be focused on pretty herbs and companion planting.
-Here’s a fantastic companion planting chart from Good to be Home.

 - Water collection: Back up water collection during times of drought.

 - Integrating on site manure: with chickens, ducks, potentially other livestock.
 I plan on integrating the chicken coop with the compost system and the orchard so that the chicken run is at the base of the trees for shade and fruit clean up.

 - Permanent trellises/archways: I’m thinking of making raised beds around an outdoor eating area with trellises/arches with grapes and kiwi berries being grown on them to enter the raised bed area.
 This adds beauty and purposeful architecture and offers an opportunity for edible landscaping.

 - Large garden beds for long rows: Although I’ve grown a lot of polyculture beds, when it comes to large-scale food production long rows tend to win for ease of hoeing the weeds and putting in a drip irrigation system.
 We plan on using lots of low tunnels to grow food year-round too.

 The Importance of Garden Planning

 Planning your garden is essential to large-scale food production, whether you’re a farmer or you’re trying to grow enough for your family year-round.

 Learn how to grow greens-year round with my fresh greens eBook.

 They have a few great homestead/garden plan ideas too as you can see in the photo below.